 - Tackling Garden Pests Naturally - Highly Recommended!
 If you want to learn how to identify the insects that are eating your plants, and how control them naturally, this webpage is for you!

 Thanks to Dakota for sending me a page of gardening resource links.

-I included a few of her links in the above sections, and two of her links
+I included a few of her links in the above sections, and the first link below

 Birds and Wildlife in Your Yard

 Thanks to middle schooler, Noah, and his STEM teacher Josephine, for sharing this excellent webpage with multiple links to info on identifying all types of wildlife; from frogs, toads and reptiles, to owls, birds, and mammals.